How to Start Your Own LLC in Alabama - Complete Guide

 Check Federal Trademarks

-Before finalizing your name, search the U.S. Patent and Trademark Office (USPTO) database to ensure the name isn't federally trademarked.
+You should research the U.S. Patent and Trademark Office (USPTO) database to check whether the name is federally registered before registering your name.

 Fees: Online filing: $28 | Mail-in filing: $25